The Transformation of a Kennedy and a Queen

 As Evan Thomas notes in his 2000 biography Robert Kennedy: His Life, RFK’s own transformation into “somebody who cares” evolved over time as opposed to springing from a lone dramatic event.
 After his brother’s death, Kennedy went through a spiritual quest that led him to the writings of the Ancient Greeks and testing his own mortality through mountain climbing and white water rafting.
 Slowly, however, he found himself drawn to the poorer regions of not only the United States but other countries as well, finding an outlet for his own grief by identifying with the downtrodden and – more importantly – embarking on ways to help their plight.

-In April 1967, Robert Kennedy traveled to rural Mississippi as part of the Senate Labor Committee, and the living conditions of poor African Americans in the Delta had just as profound an effect on him as the words spoken to Green Arrow in the slums of Star City.
+When Robert Kennedy traveled to rural Mississippi in April 1967 as part of the Senate Labor Committee, the living conditions of poor African Americans in the Delta had just as profound an effect on him as the words spoken to Green Arrow in the slums of Star City.
 Kennedy walked past windowless shacks crawling with vermin that served as homes for entire families, children so hungry that their bodies were covered with sores and bellies inflated from malnutrition, and families with no income to help overcome their plight.

 Visibly shaken by the experience, Kennedy could not let go of what he saw, going so far as to tell one of his confidantes, “I have done nothing in my life!
 Everything I have done is a waste!
 Everything I have done was worthless!”

-Robert Kennedy was affected by similar horrors that he later saw in the United States, and did his best to both give voice to the voiceless and change their lives for the better.
+Robert Kennedy witnessed similar travesties while traveling across the country and did his best to both give voice to the voiceless that he met and change their lives for the better.
 When RFK’s own life was cut short in 1968, others picked up his mantel within the real world.
 In the world of DC Comics, meanwhile, it was Green Arrow who most exemplified Kennedy’s emotional response and continued the fight for social and economic equality – becoming an inspiring symbol of social justice within the fictional just like Robert F. Kennedy had become in the factual.

 Anthony Letizia